bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+ The DOM is an object rendering of all your HTML and CSS as one big object in the browser.

 2. What is an event?

+ An event is an action that you can do on a webpage like a click or hover over.

 3. What is an event listener?

+ An event listener  is something that looks for an event and when it notices that the event is triggered, it runs a callback function that we put into it.

 4. Why would we convert a NodeList into an Array?

+ We would want to convert the NodeList into an Array in order to use array functions onto it.

 5. What is a component?

+ A component is something that we can write once and deploy anywhere and as often as we want our code without having to worry about specific functions each time.

 ### Git Set up